 The federal government oversees affirmative action planning through the Office of Federal Contract Compliance Programs (OFCCP), which is a branch of the US Department of Labor.
 The OFCCP has the authority to provide remedies for affirmative action violations, including substantial cash settlements plus placing a ban on the receipt of federal funds.

 Trends: A few states have prohibited the consideration of race in government hiring in recent years, but some of these bans are being challenged in the courts.
-The Supreme Court is considering a case, Fisher v.
-Texas, that could scale back the use of affirmative action plans by public colleges and universities.
+The Supreme Court upheld Michigan's voter-approved affirmative action ban in 2014, and issued another ruling in Fisher v.
+Texas that could scale back the use of affirmative action plans by public colleges and universities.

-In-depth review of the spectrum of Michigan employment law requirements HR must follow with respect to eeo - affirmative action.
+In-depth review of the spectrum of Utah employment law requirements HR must follow with respect to eeo and affirmative action.

 In-depth review of the spectrum of New York employment law requirements HR must follow with respect to recruiting.